 Start at Cachapama. leave the village heading east and follow the trail besides the Santa Cruz River several plus miles to the Valley basin between these highest peaks.

 For many years I recommended avoiding this climb.
 I had not been on any glacier before.
 My multiple thousand foot ascent without a rope and at my limit of mental endurance had me thinking everyone should not do this route.
 This caste misguidance to my opinion is gone.
 If I had, had a rope, alone, going up it would have made a big difference.
-The climb with a rope and a few anchors would have been pretty good because it was out of the way and did no cause to making avalanches.
-I climbed what seem...[more]Browse More Classics in International
+The climb with a rope and a few anchors would have been pretty good because it was out of the way from and climbing had no avalanche potential.
+I climbed wh...[more]Browse More Classics in International